 - several courses that can be double counted for your upper division general education requirements (i.e., FCS 340, RTM 352, PSY 312)

-Early Childhood Development Option (ECD)
+B.A.
+Option in Early Childhood Development (ECD)

 The Early Childhood Development (ECD) Option also values the analysis and synthesis of classic and contemporary research that promotes positive developmental outcomes.
 Students also explore theories, concepts, and phenomena relevant to the development of individuals and social systems including the wide range of familial, biological, societal, cultural, physical, ecological, political and historical settings of human development.